About Us

 Biography of The Bookworm

-The Bookworm was born some five years ago into humble surroundings.
+The Bookworm was born years ago into humble surroundings.

 Its founder, Alexandra Pearson, was running a one-woman outfit in a modest courtyard where she not only managed a small library and put on low-key events, but also handled the restaurant side of things herself.
 The library had a meagre collection of 2,000 books – mainly biographies and non-fiction – that Alexandra had actually collated for another venture back in 1998…but that’s another story.